wp-plugins/chamber-dashboard-crm/readme.txt

 1. Navigate to the \'Add New\' in the plugins dashboard
 2. Navigate to the \'Upload\' area
-3. Select `cdash-crm.zip` from your computer
+3. Select `chamber-dashboard-crm.zip` from your computer
 4. Click \'Install Now\'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `cdash-crm.zip`
+1. Download `chamber-dashboard-crm.zip`
-2. Extract the `cdash-crm` directory to your computer
+2. Extract the `chamber-dashboard-crm` directory to your computer
-3. Upload the `cdash-crm` directory to the `/wp-content/plugins/` directory
+3. Upload the `chamber-dashboard-crm` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard